Find Affordable College Courses

 Read full report on General Biology at American University

-The in-demand bachelor’s degree programs at University of the District of Columbia helped the school earn the #5 place on this year’s ranking of the most popular general biology schools in District of Columbia.
+A rank of #5 on this year’s list means University of the District of Columbia is a great place for general biology students working on their bachelor’s degree.
 University of the District of Columbia is a small public school located in the large city of Washington.

 Women make up 89% of the biology majors at the school.